-- "Charity is something Lori and I learned at an early age, whether during grade school riding our bikes around the neighborhood collecting dimes and quarters for the American Cancer Society, or later, participating in community service programs in high school.
+- "Charity is something Lori and I learned at an early age, whether during grade school riding our bikes around the neighborhood collecting dimes and quarters for the United Way, or later, participating in community service programs in high school.
 From the time we began formal philanthropic programs in the 1970s, we've made contributions at a rate that will assure distribution of the overwhelming majority of assets during our lifetimes."

 - "The charitable programs we began when we were in our early 30s to advance education and progress against life-threatening diseases were later formalized with the launch of our family foundations in 1982.
 Our goal has been to discover and advance inventive and effective ways of helping people help themselves and those around them to lead productive and satisfying lives.
-We do that primarily through our work in education and medical research.
+We do that primarily through our work in medical research, education and public health.
 In education, our focus has been on seeking out, recognizing and rewarding exceptional teachers and developing programs that can help America regain the educational leadership it once enjoyed among nations.
 In medical research, we've been committed to advancing basic and applied science, but also to supporting healthcare programs to assure the well-being of all community members.
-The challenges in both these areas were and remain immediate, which made it clear to us that we should act immediately rather than wait decades to establish a legacy."
+The challenges in both these areas were and remain immediate, which made it clear to us that we should act immediately rather than defer our giving."